tjmcdonough/spreedly-element/README.md

 ## Start

-To serve locally, run `npm run serve --port=[PORT]`, and then go to Weweb editor, open developper popup and add your custom element.
+To serve locally, run `npm run serve --port=[PORT]`, and then go to editor, open developper popup and add your custom element.

 ## Build